4 Tips on How to Prep Magento for Peak Performance During the Holidays.

 79% of shoppers who are dissatisfied with website performance are less likely to buy from the same site again.

-If your site shows signs of performance issues and slow load times now, how will it perform during peak traffic times come November?
+If your site shows signs of performance issues and slow load times, how will it perform during peak traffic times in November and December?
 It’s critical to perform site load tests before the real traffic influx begins.
 Contact your hosting company before performing any tests and work with them on identifying any possible issues with server resources.
 Services such as Montis and Magento Speed Test are great for running multi-user and longer period tests as opposed to a single page speed check.